Translational funding enables researchers to set early-stage innovations and discoveries on a path to commercialization.

 Johns Hopkins University Grant Programs

-A set of 3 philanthropic grant programs exist specifically for Hopkins innovators who are developing technology for commercial application.
+Two philanthropic grant programs exist specifically for Johns Hopkins innovators who are developing technology for commercial application.
 Each year, $1 million in grants of up to $100,000 are disbursed across a number of funding cycles.
-Recipients of translational funding have access to additional support in the form of mentorship and networks.
+Recipients have access to additional support in the form of mentorship and networks.
+Note that each technology (as defined by JHTV case number) can receive only one JHTV translational funding award per fiscal year.

 The state of Maryland, through its Technology Development Corporation (TEDCO), also provides a host of funding opportunities in support of innovation and technology advancement, including its Maryland Innovation Initiative (MII) funding.
 Some funding helps to advance ideas whereas other funding is available to startup companies.

-In November 2017, Deerfield Management and The Johns Hopkins University announced the creation of Bluefield Innovations, a collaboration designed to catalyze the development of early stage therapeutics.
+Deerfield Management and The Johns Hopkins University developed Bluefield Innovations as a collaboration designed to catalyze the development of early stage therapeutics.

 Researchers may want to consider a sponsored research agreement with a corporate partner to advance research in a targeted, translational fashion.
 JHTV helps to source, establish and manage these partnerships with industry, allowing investigators to focus on the science.